ianbaxter/poetical-server/README.md

 # Poetical

-The back-end (server) for an application for collaborating on creative prose.
+The back-end API for poetical, an application for collaborating on creative writing.

+Built using the MERN stack (MongoDB, Express, Node.js & React).
+The back-end is hosted on Google's App Engine.

 [Front-end (server) source code](https://github.com/ianbaxter/poetical).

 ## Setup

-You will need a MongoDB account for database functionality.

 Clone the project: